yosssi/ace/README.md

 You can get the documentation about Ace via the following channels:

 * [Documentation](documentation) - includes the getting started guide and the syntax documentation.
-* [GoDoc](https://godoc.org/github.com/yosssi/ace) - includes the API docuemntation.
+* [GoDoc](https://godoc.org/github.com/yosssi/ace) - includes the API documentation.

 ## Official Information & Announcement